hariv/hariv.github.io/_pages/talks.md

 fingerprints even across devices with normalized or obfuscated hardware and software configurations.
 To this end, FP-Rowhammer leverages the DRAM manufacturing process variation that gives rise to unique distributions of Rowhammer-induced bit flips across different DRAM modules.
-Our evaluation on a test bed of 98 DRAM modules shows that FP-Rowhammer achieves 99.91\% fingerprinting accuracy.
-FP-Rowhammer's fingerprints are also stable, with no degradation in fingerprinting accuracy over a period of ten days.FP-Rowhammer is the first Rowhammer fingerprinting approach that is able to extract unique and stable fingerprints efficiently and at scale.

 ### Aragorn: An Automated and Extensible Privacy-Enhancing System for Mobile Cameras
 UC Davis, Davis, CA 95616 on Jan 21 2022